jsheperd/mongodb-replicationset-tutorial/README.md

 # How to test replicationsets

 ## Prepare some extra network interfaces
 Mongodb can be started in multiple instances on the same PC.
 It makes simple to emulate replicationsets on a single machine.
-You can create new subinterfaces with ./prepare_network.sh.
+You can create new subinterfaces with

+    sudo ./prepare_network.sh

 I have used satic ip addresses for this test.

 ## Start multiple mongod sessions
-We can start the separate mongod sessions with the start_mongos.sh.
+We can start the 3 separate mongod sessions with the

+    start_mongos.sh

-We will have separate sessions this way.
+We will have three separate sessions this way.

 ## Join the sessions
 Start a mongo shell that connects to the db01 server session

-    mongo --host 192.168.0.110
+    mongo --host 127.0.0.11

 Enter the next commands to the db01 shell

     rs.initiate({
       _id: "rs",
       members: [
-        { _id: 0, host: "192.168.0.110:27017"},
+        { _id: 0, host: "127.0.0.11"},
-        { _id: 1, host: "192.168.0.111:27017"},
+        { _id: 1, host: "127.0.0.12"},
-        { _id: 2, host: "192.168.0.112:27017"}
+        { _id: 2, host: "127.0.0.13"}
       ]
     })

 The replication has been set up now.

-## Insert some records
+Insert some records on the PRIMARY

     db.test.insert({"name":"0001"})
     db.test.insert({"name":"0002"})
     db.test.insert({"name":"0003"})

-## Check the result
+Check the result on the PRIMARY and on the SLAVEs

     db.test.find()

-## Make slaves readable
+The slave should't allow to read the database, so you have to make it readable

     rs.slaveOk()